The Legal Excellence Program - Vancouver

 How to Apply

-Preference for articling student positions will be given to Canadian citizens, and students who have not yet articled in British Columbia.
-Preference for summer student positions will be given to Canadian citizens.
+Preference will be given to veterans first and then to Canadian citizens and permanent residents.
+Preference for articling student positions will be given to students who have not yet articled in British Columbia.

 Your application package must include the following: a cover letter, resume, undergraduate transcript, law school transcript and list of complete contact information for at least three references we can interview.

-All applications must be submitted to the attention of Laura Wanamaker, through the ViRecruit portal at:
+All applications must be submitted to the attention of Gloria Chao, through the ViRecruit portal at: